Next start

 The course suits people who want a structured introduction with enough time to practise the basics properly, without committing to twelve weeks.
 No previous experience needed.
 Most students arrive having never worked with clay.

 Tuition, clay, glazes, and use of studio equipment are included.
-Firing is the only thing charged separately, at £2.50 per 500g, which works out at around £2 per piece.
+Firing is the only thing charged separately, at £2.25 per 500ml, which works out at about £2.25 for a mug-sized piece.

 People shaping clay on pottery wheels during a ceramics class or workshop.